Bolivia

-Before Spanish colonization, the Andean region of Bolivia was part of the Inca Empire, while the northern and eastern lowlands were inhabited by independent tribes.
-Spanish conquistadors arriving from Cusco and Asunción took control of the region in the 16th century.
-During the Spanish colonial period Bolivia was administered by the Real Audiencia of Charcas.
-Spain built its empire in large part upon the silver that was extracted from Bolivia's mines.
+Centuries prior to Spanish colonization, much of what would become Bolivia formed part of the Tiwanaku polity, which collapsed around 1000 AD.
+The Colla–Inca War of the 1440s marked the beginning of Inca rule in western Bolivia.
+The eastern and northern lowlands of Bolivia were inhabited by independent non-Andean Amazonian and Guaraní tribes.
+Spanish conquistadores, arriving from Cusco, Peru, forcibly took control of the region in the 16th century.

+During the subsequent Spanish colonial period, Bolivia was administered by the Real Audiencia of Charcas.
+Spain built its empire in large part upon the silver that was extracted from Cerro Rico in Potosí.
+Following an unsuccessful rebellion in Sucre on May 25, 1809, sixteen years of fighting would follow before the establishment of the Republic, named for Simón Bolívar.
+Over the course of the 19th and early 20th centuries, Bolivia lost control of several peripheral territories to neighboring countries, such as Brazil's of the Acre territory, and the War of the Pacific (1879), in which Chile seized the country's Pacific coastal region.

-After the first call for independence in 1809, 16 years of war followed before the establishment of the Republic, named for Simón Bolívar.
-Over the course of the 19th and early 20th century Bolivia lost control of several peripheral territories to neighboring countries including the seizure of its coastline by Chile in 1879.
-Bolivia remained relatively politically stable until 1971, when Hugo Banzer led a CIA-supported coup d'état which replaced the socialist government of Juan José Torres with a military dictatorship headed by Banzer.
-Banzer's regime cracked down on left-wing and socialist opposition and other forms of dissent, resulting in the torture and deaths of a number of Bolivian citizens.
-Banzer was ousted in 1978 and later returned as the democratically elected president of Bolivia from 1997 to 2001.
-Under the 2006–2019 presidency of Evo Morales the country saw significant economic growth and political stability.
+20th century Bolivia experienced a succession of military and civilian governments until Hugo Banzer led a U.S.-backed coup d'état in 1971, replacing the socialist government of Juan José Torres with a military dictatorship.
+Banzer's regime cracked down on left-wing and socialist opposition parties, and other perceived forms of dissent, resulting in the torturing and murders of countless Bolivian citizens.
+Banzer was ousted in 1978 and, twenty years later, returned as the democratically elected President of Bolivia (1997–2001).
+Under the 2006–2019 presidency of Evo Morales, the country saw significant economic growth and political stability but was also accused of democratic backsliding, and was described as a competitive authoritarian regime.
+Freedom House classifies Bolivia as a partly-free democracy as of 2023, with a 66/100 score.

-Modern Bolivia is a charter member of the UN, IMF, NAM, OAS, ACTO, Bank of the South, ALBA, and USAN.
-Bolivia remains the second poorest country in South America, though it has slashed poverty rates and has the fastest growing economy in South America (in terms of GDP).
-It is a developing country.
-Its main economic activities include agriculture, forestry, fishing, mining, and manufacturing goods such as textiles, clothing, refined metals, and refined petroleum.
-Bolivia is very rich in minerals, including tin, silver, lithium, and copper.
+Modern Bolivia is a member of the Non-Aligned Movement (NAM), Organization of American States (OAS), Amazon Cooperation Treaty Organization (ACTO), Bank of the South, ALBA, the Union of South American Nations (USAN), and Southern Common Market (Mercosur).
+Bolivia remains a developing country, and the second-poorest in South America, though it has slashed poverty rates and now has one of the fastest-growing economies on the continent (in terms of GDP).
+Its main economic resources include agriculture, forestry, fishing, mining, and goods such as textiles and clothing, refined metals, and refined petroleum.
+Bolivia is very geologically rich, with mines producing tin, silver, lithium, and copper.
+The country is also known for its production of coca plants and refined cocaine.
+In 2021, estimated coca cultivation and cocaine production was reported to be 39,700 hectares and 317 metric tons, respectively.